-In the observation template for the science trget, you will now see an error if the observation parameters (in this case, the need for a linked background observation) are not as expected.
-APT has a special requirement called SEQUENCE NON-INTERRUPTIBLE that should be used to link the science observation and the separate background observation so they will be executed together.
+In the observation template for the science target, you will now see an error if the observation parameters (in this case, the need for a linked background observation) are not as expected.
+APT has a Timing special requirement called Group/Sequence Observations Link with a Non-interruptible setting that should be used to link the science observation and the separate background observation so they will be executed together.
 This strategy will minimize any time variable fluctuations between the science and background observations.

 A given background position can be used for multiple science observations of the science target (and even potentially for observations of multiple science targets) if the observational setup is the same.
 To use different backgrounds for other observations of the same target, different background targets with relevant coordinates will need to be defined in the Targets folder.
 See the proposal parameters article on this topic for more details.